Clarkson-Applied-Data-Science/2024_ia653_Crow_Hove/README.md

 ![PCA](Images/pca.png)

-We generated document-level vector representations by averaging Word2Vec embeddings for the tokens in each document.
+We generated document-level vector representations by averaging `Word2Vec` embeddings for the tokens in each document.
 This approach captures the semantic meaning of the text, creating a feature matrix where each row represents a document as a vector in embedding space.
 These vectors were then used as input features for some of our training and evaluation models for our classification task.

 # Model Selection & Fitting

 We decided to try out four different models, Naive Bayes, Logistic Regression, a Basic Neural Network, and an LSTM model.
 Since our dataset was slightly imbalanced, we decided to undersample the majority class (human generated).
 This balancing of the dataset occured for each model after the train-test split was created in order to ensure the test data was left untouched, so as to not create any bias.

 ### Naive Bayes
 We used TF-IDF vectors as input features for the Naive Bayes model, because it is better suited for discrete and sparse representations.
-While Word2Vec embeddings can technically be used, they produce dense, continuous vectors that do not align well with the Naive Bayes assumption of feature independence.
+While `Word2Vec` embeddings can technically be used, they produce dense, continuous vectors that do not align well with the Naive Bayes assumption of feature independence.
 TF-IDF, with its interpretable and probabilistic nature, ensures better compatibility and performance for this model.

-First, we transformed the normalized_text column into a sparse matrix of TF-IDF features using TfidfVectorizer, limiting the number of features to 5000 for manageability.
+First, we transformed the `normalized_text` column into a sparse matrix of TF-IDF features using `TfidfVectorizer`, limiting the number of features to 5000 for manageability.
 The data is then split into training and test sets, with the undersampling step applied to balance the classes.
-We train a MultinomialNB model on the balanced training data, fit it to the training set, and evaluate its performance on the test set.
+We train a `MultinomialNB` model on the balanced training data, fit it to the training set, and evaluate its performance on the test set.

 ```{python}
 tfidf = TfidfVectorizer(max_features=5000)